COVID-19 may never go away, but the actual herd immunity is within reach | ExBulletin

 The level of immunity required for actual herd immunity (due to vaccination or infection) is uncertain, but can be quite high.
 The original strain of SARS-CoV-2 is highly contagious and is thought to be even more contagious for some variants of concern.

-In some estimates, Two-thirds of the population Protected by successful vaccination or natural infection.90% of the population is eligible for vaccination 85% effective against infection, We can get two-thirds of this, and about 90% of the eligible population is vaccinated or naturally infected.
+In some estimates, Two-thirds of the population Protected by successful vaccination or natural infection.90% of the population is eligible for vaccination 85% effective against infection, This two-thirds can be obtained by about 90% of the target audience. population You are vaccinated or have a natural infection.

-The UK has already exceeded these rates Some age groupsHigher rates are even better, as there are still uncertainties about the level of infection and the effectiveness of the vaccine against infection.
-For serious illness).
+The UK has already exceeded these rates Some age groupsThere is still uncertainty about the level of transmittance, Vaccine efficacy Against infections (studies show that they are very good, For serious illness).
 We do not want to discover that vaccination does not have sufficient immunity and is exposed to a serious wave of infection.

 New variant

 Increased vaccine intake means less infection before reaching actual herd immunity.
 The rest of the unvaccinated individuals are indirectly protected and safer by the immunity of those around them.
-Outbreaks are smaller, rarer, and less likely to develop and spread vaccine escape variants.
+Outbreaks are smaller and rarer, vaccine Avoid spawning and spreading variants.

 Nonetheless, SARS-CoV-2 variants will continue to emerge, and selection will prioritize variants that escape our immunity.Vaccine developers continue Expand the range of available vaccinesAnd hope that boosters will be able to maintain real herd immunity over the long term.